fl1nares/Azure_DevOps_Project/README.md

 # Introduction
-This project is on the "Azure DevOps: Zero to Hero Course" Available [here.](https://aka.ms/AzureDevOps/ZeroToHero)
+This project is based on the "Azure DevOps: Zero to Hero Course" Available [here.](https://aka.ms/AzureDevOps/ZeroToHero)

 ## Prerequisites